-Justice is classically defined as “to each her due,” a definition both necessary and sufficient to examine various applications of the term: distributive, retributive, and contributive in political life, moral and practical in personal life.
+Justice is classically defined as “to each her due,” a definition both necessary and sufficient to examine various applications of the term: distributive, retributive, and contributive in political life, to strangers in personal life.
 But what about our impression of God’s justice?
 Can we say anything meaningful about divine justice and does such an attempt cast any light whatsoever on our imperfect search for earthly justice in the here and now?
-As in so many issues of truth and goodness, the answer to that question depends on the axiom one employs and the warrant one chooses to apply it with (see “The Axioms of Moral Systems”).
+As in so many issues of truth and goodness, the answer to that question depends on the axiom one employs and the warrant one chooses to apply it (see “The Axioms of Moral Systems”).

 The essential issue concerns what is due.
 The Book of Job attempts to resolve the problem of evil by establishing a distance between human and divine justice.
 Job and those who know him calculate his deserts based on his actions and his character: the story makes quite clear that Job is a good and blameless man who fears God.
 By any rational calculation, he is due God’s favorable judgment.
-But as Satan observes, perhaps it has been his own human sense of justice, the thought that his blessings were earned, that has kept Job on the straight and narrow.
+But as Satan observes, perhaps it has been Job’s own human sense of justice, the thought that his blessings were earned, that has kept him on the straight and narrow.
 The parable makes clear that Job, indeed all the persons in the parable, dare to apply their own reasoning to God’s judgment.
 They claim what they regard as their due.
 Withhold it and his goodness would evaporate, Satan charges.
 What follows is a litany of miseries visited upon the poor man by the devil but with God’s consent.
 By the end of the nightmare as Job lies cowering in the dust covered in rags and boils and praying to die, the reader must share with Job the conviction that here is a God who cares not at all about his creatures’ merits.
 To those who would seek to salvage some goodness for a God who visits such trials on the innocent, that hope is crushed by a lovely but terrifying divine peroration.
 It goes on and on.
 “Where wast thou when I laid the foundations of the earth?….Knowest thou the ordinances of heaven?….Wilt thou also disannul my judgment?
 Wilt thou condemn me that thou mayest be righteous?”
 The thrust of God’s response may be summarized simply: as the author of our being, he decides what is due and therefore what is just and our duty in response is to emulate Job at the end of the parable: accept God’s authority unequivocally.
 Our own sense of justice must be abandoned, surrendered to God’s, no matter how arbitrary we may find it.

 This moral imperative is hardly confined to one Old Testament book.
 It permeates Biblical narratives as salt the Dead Sea and stifles in all cases the merely human appraisal.
 Adam and Eve are ejected from paradise and their descendants condemned to lives of toil and suffering even though our unhappy parents “knew not evil” in the garden and so lacked the moral sense to grasp the enormity of their disobedience to divine command.
 Abraham is prepared to commit filicide, an almost unthinkable evil, in what turns out to be a test of his obedience that any human conception of justice would consider insane.
 David’s son by Bathsheba is killed to punish David for his adultery.
 The Pharaoh’s heart is hardened by God so as to lead him to destruction.
 John the Baptist is decapitated.
 Jesus is crucified.
 The lesson of Job is seemingly difficult for believers to learn but is so often repeated that none can ignore it.
 In the classic formulation of the issue as framed by Plato in The Euthyphro, the Bible offers an unequivocal answer to the question of whether the gods’ commands are good because the gods command them or the other way around.
 We find a thoroughly consistent response to the question of divine justice in Biblical text, as summarized in first Isaiah: “ I form the light and create darkness, I make peace and create evil; I, the LORD, do all these things.”